Wh1isper/Wh1isper/README.md

 ---
 ### About me

+I'm a Python and AIOps engineer, mainly using the Python language. **Expertise in developing scientific computing software and collaborating with researchers on AI applications.**

 Graduated from Harbin Institute of Technology.
-Working on big data and data security.
+Worked for a top Chinese cybersecurity company in big data and data security and was collaborating with [hitsz-ids](https://github.com/hitsz-ids/).

-I'm currently working with [hitsz-ids](https://github.com/hitsz-ids) on open source projects, see below.

 Contribute to Jupyter Project in free time.